Ti-Yao/Simon-Makuch/README.md

 - `patient_col` : Column name for patient IDs.
 - `stop_col` : Column for event time (death/transplant/censoring).
 - `status_col` : Column for event status (1 = event, 0 = censored).
 - `cluster_col` : Column indicating patient clusters.
+This can be changed to any time varying covariate

 #### Returns:
 A **Pandas DataFrame** where each row represents a time point with the number of patients at risk and the number of deaths for each cluster.